pingcap/docs-cn/partitioned-raft-kv.md

 Partitioned Raft KV has the following restrictions:

-* It does not support data import, replication, and backup tools, such as TiDB Lightning, TiCDC, BR, and Dumping.
+* It does not support EBS volume snapshot backup yet.
-* It does not support the tikv-ctl command-line tool.
+* It does not support online unsafe recovery or Titan yet.
-* It cannot be used together with TiFlash.
+* It does not support the tikv-ctl command-line tool yet.
-* You can only enable Partitioned Raft KV when creating a cluster and cannot change the type of engine after the cluster is created.
+* You cannot enable or disable this feature after the cluster is initialized.